Glass Laceration Compensation Claims

 Causes of Glass Injuries

-Glass tends to cause cuts, deep lacerations and, in the worst cases, partially or completely severed body parts.
-Cuts will often affect exposed parts of the body, such as your hands, face and head, particularly if you fall on to glass or are near a window that shatters.
+Glass tends to cause cuts, deep lacerations and other laceration injuries, and in the worst cases, it can lead to partially or completely severed body parts.
+Cuts will often affect exposed parts of the body, such as your hands, face and head, particularly if you fall onto glass or are near a window that shatters.

 Accidents involving broken glass can occur for many reasons, including: